dalibo/pitrery/INSTALL.md

 These scripts are standalone, they perform the action based on the options given on the command line at execution time.
 The purpose of `pitrery` is to wrap there scripts and provide them with their command line options based on a configuration file.
-This reduces the command line size and try to avoid mistakes at runtime.
+Those options can be overridden at runtime.

 Before using `pitrery` to backup and manage backups for a specific PostgreSQL cluster, a configuration file shall be created in the configuration directory, `/usr/local/etc/pitrery` by default.
 This configuration holds all the information necessary to manage backups for this cluster.
+Having a dedicated configuration file for each cluster is recommended.

 The default configuration file is `pitr.conf`, containing all the default parameters.

 The easiest way to configure pitrery is to copy the default configuration file to new name meaningful to our setup: